jennybc/STAT545A_2013/current.md

 ### cm 05 | Monday Sept 23 | Univariate statistics and visualizations

   * Work through
     - [Getting data out of R](block05_getNumbersOut.html)
     - An [external resource on writing your own functions](block06_functions.html).
 Pick one (or more) for yourself.
+    - Exploring a quantitative variable

+  * Google form re: datasets TO BE POSTED

+  * Reading on the `lattice` package

+    - Ch.
+1 Introduction (short! totally worth it)
+    - Ch.
+2 A Technical Overview of lattice (skimming is OK; at least you'll know where to come back to when you're confused)
+    - Ch.
+3 Visualizing Univariate Distributions (great companion to our work in class this week)

-cm 06 | Wednesday Sept 25
+### cm 06 | Wednesday Sept 25 | Univariate statistics and visualizations cont'd; R graphics landscape

+* Submit homework 4 before class starts @ 9:30am Monday Sept.
+30. Will consist of making graphical companions to data aggregation work from HW 3.

 cm 07 | Monday Sept 30